-- 2 lbs sweet potatoes, peeled and cut into 1” chunks (2 large potatoes or roughly 7 c diced)
+- 1 ½ lbs sweet potatoes, peeled and cut into 1” chunks

-- 2 Tbsp peanut butter (preferably chunky, but creamy works too)
+- ½ c peanut butter (preferably chunky, but creamy works too)

 - 2 c cooked white rice

-- In a 4 qt soup pot, heat oil.
-Add onions and sauté over medium heat until soft, 5-7 min.
+In a 4 quart soup pot, heat the peanut oil.
+Add the onion, garlic, ginger, and diced sweet potatoes.
+Sauté over medium heat until soft, 5-7 min.

-- Add sweet potatoes, broth, and tomatoes with juice.
+Add the broth, tomatoes with juice, peanut butter, tomato paste, and cayenne.
 Stir to combine and bring the mixture to a simmer.

 Simmer the soup, covered, over medium-low heat for 10 min.